-The University of Southern Mississippi's Office of the University Registrar posts the university's policies regarding privacy of student information under the Family Educational Rights and Privacy Act (FERPA).
-FERPA regulations forbid the Southern Miss Office of Financial Aid from disclosing any student's financial aid information to parents unless the student provides written consent.
+The University of Southern Mississippi's Office of the Registrar posts policies regarding privacy of student information under the Family Educational Rights and Privacy Act (FERPA).
+FERPA regulations forbid the Office of Financial Aid from disclosing any student's financial aid information to parents unless the student provides written consent.

 The Cost of Attendance is the estimated fees and expenses based on the living arrangements of a full-time student.
 More information regarding the estimated Cost of Attendance can be found here.